 Definition of push

-A "push" is literally a "shoot".
-What is meant by a "push" is when a player takes his entire chip stack and pushes it to the middle of the table.
-Therefore, there are all in "push" that are usually associated with tournament poker.
-In tournament poker, when a player runs out of chips, he is in a "push or fold" position, meaning that the only viable options for him are to push his entire stack or fold.
-In other words, there is no more room to maneuver as there was when he had a good stack.
-Normally, we can raise 3BB, flop and fold if our hand is too weak and we have resistance, but when we have 6 big blinds for example, our options are limited.
+A "push" is literally a "shove".
+A push is when a player takes his entire stack of chips and pushes them into the middle of the table.
+Therefore, he is all in.
+Pushes are usually associated with tournament poker.
+In tournament play, when a player is low on chips, he is in a "push or fold" position, meaning that his only viable options are to push all in or fold.
+In other words, there is no more room for maneuver as there was when he had a good stack.
+Normally, we can raise 3BB, bet the flop and fold if our hand is too weak and we have resistance, but when we have 6 big blinds for example, our options are limited.

-Push or fold according to the Nash card
+Push or fold according to the Nash chart

-In tournaments, when we have 3bet big blinds and under, it's time to eliminate certain options.
-Normally, we can fold, raise or 3bet or 4bet, etc. but with so few big blinds, only two options are to be considered: push or fold.
-To do this, you can use a chart based on the balance of Nash, the great mathematician.
-This chart will give you the mathematically profitable range of hands to push depending on your position, hand and number of chips.
+In tournaments, when we have 15 big blinds or less, it's time to eliminate some options.
+Normally, you can fold, raise or 3bet or 4bet, etc., but with so few big blinds, there are only two options to consider: push or fold.
+To do this, you can use a chart based on Nash's equilibrium, the great mathematician.
+This chart will give you the range of mathematically profitable hands to push based on your position, your hand and your chip count.